uol-library/rdl-handbook/pages/repository-guide/deposit-with-leeds.md

 You will then
 * complete the rest of the details in the excel file
-* add your data files to the deposit folder
+* add your data files to the deposit folder - ideally keep your files to 2GB or smaller and use filenames with no spaces
 * include the citation to the dataset with DOI in the publication if you are preparing one

 We will then